grapestone5321/Kaggle-Courses-Python/README.md

 The first line above is a ***comment***.
 In Python, comments begin with ***the # symbol***.

+Next we see an example of reassignment.
+Reassigning the value of an existing variable looks just the same as creating a variable - it still uses ***the = assignment operator***.

 - Numbers and arithmetic in Python

 ***"Number"*** is a fine informal name for the kind of thing, but if we wanted to be more technical, we could ask Python how it would describe the type of thing